 Parental capacity is not something that can fit into a box as every family and situation is different, this is always being changed to fit the situation, but there are some aspects that are relevant most of the time:

-There is of course the other side of the coin, if a parent strongly believes that the child is at immediate risk in the other parent’s care, particularly if there is evidence of the risk, then the capacity changes – it is then incumbent upon the parent to protect the child, and if time has to stop, or be supervised, then action should be taken for that to occur.
-In these circumstances it may be the courts view that a parent not exercising this protection does not have capacity.
-In these circumstances it is necessary for you to contact your solicitor for advice, and we recommend you do so quickly.
+There is, of course, the other side of the coin, if a parent strongly believes that the child is at immediate risk in the other parent’s care, particularly if there is evidence of the risk, then the capacity changes – it is then incumbent upon the parent to protect the child, and if time has to stop or be supervised, then action should be taken for that to occur.
+In these circumstances, it may be the courts’ view that a parent not exercising this protection does not have the capacity.
+In these circumstances, it is necessary for you to contact your solicitor for advice, and we recommend you do so quickly.

-- Ability to provide for the intellectual and emotional needs of the child.
+- - Ability to provide for the intellectual and emotional needs of the child.
 As each child is different, the answer as to whether this is occurring or not is different.
 Generally, can you make sure that their emotional safety is maintained?
-Can you provide your child with the permission to have a good time and relationship with the other parent?
+Can you provide your child with permission to have a good time and relationship with the other parent?
 This is really important as children sometimes have concerns about loyalty to one or other parent.
-I recall seeing on Oprah many years ago, where she said something like “don’t denigrate the other parent in front of or to the child, that child is, after all, made up of half of the other parent”.
-Simply put, most parents would look at capacity to parent as raising the child up, and not denigrating a child to the child (or anyone really).
+I recall seeing on Oprah many years ago, where she said something like “

 It is always a good idea to obtain legal advice on the aspects of parental capacity that are relevant to your particular case, and you can be assured that it is very likely, the judge (if your matter ends up in Court) will discuss this at some time during your matter.